ALNXYOUTH

 / Youth Programs

-At Arts Letters & Numbers, we believe youth deserve more than a seat in the classroom: they deserve spaces where their creativity, voice, and agency are central to the learning experience.
-Our youth programs invite young people ages 14–18 into hands-on, real-world learning across disciplines like art, design, trades, storytelling, culinary arts, craft, and the humanities.
-Whether on our campus or in collaboration with schools, we create opportunities for students to explore their passions, develop skills, and build relationships with mentors who see their potential.
-Rooted in curiosity, care, and community, ALN’s youth programs offer a different kind of education — one that trusts young people to lead, build, and imagine a future of their own making.
+At Arts Letters & Numbers, we believe youth deserve more than just a seat in the classroom—they deserve spaces where creativity, voice, and agency are central to learning.
+Our programs invite young people ages 14–18 into hands-on, real-world exploration across art, design, trades, storytelling, culinary arts, craft, and the humanities.
+Whether on our campus or in collaboration with schools, students develop skills, build relationships with mentors, and pursue their passions in environments rooted in curiosity, care, and community.
+Grounded in both practice and research, our work draws on decades of proven educational models through partnerships with Big Picture Learning and B-Unbound, as well as our own field data.
+Every initiative—from mentorship to immersive learning—is intentionally designed and evidence-based.
+To explore our full approach, including research, partnerships, and program design, download the presentation and supporting research paper below.

 / Overview